sam-goldman-zz/optimism-nft-bridge/tutorials/bridging/README.md

 This tutorial teaches you how to use the ERC721 Bridge to transfer NFTs between Layer 1 (Ethereum) and Layer 2 (Optimism).
 It covers both deposits (Ethereum to Optimism) and withdrawals (Optimism to Ethereum).
 The code for the tutorial, including documentation, can be found in [example.js](https://github.com/sam-goldman/optimism-nft-bridge/blob/main/tutorials/bridging/example.js).
 For a high-level overview of the bridge, see [these slides](https://docs.google.com/presentation/d/1oIk3lbnxoFy-eGg04vGntAMYIAErmI-_CtWsKUMTcW8/edit#slide=id.g11ad45bf27e_0_0).

+The L2 Custom ERC721 contract has not been thoroughly reviewed or audited, so keep this in mind if you're considering using this pattern in production.

 If you have any questions, feel free to reach out at [sam@quixotic.io](mailto:sam@quixotic.io).

 ## Setup